-Building a sustainable business that enables all its stakeholders to thrive.
+Building a sustainable business that benefits all stakeholders.

-Informed by guidelines from independent agencies such as MSCI and aligning with external disclosure recommendations, including those set out by the London Stock Exchange, Knights is proud of the continued progress it has made across Environmental, Social and Governance, having initiated a strategic programme in 2020 to underscore its commitment to make a positive impact.
+The Group is also informed by guidelines from independent agencies such as MSCI and aligns with external disclosure recommendations, including those set out by the London Stock Exchange and Knights is proud of the continued progress it has made across Environmental, Social and Governance reporting, having initiated a strategic programme in 2020 to underscore its commitment to make a positive impact.

 The Group focuses on three key pillars within its sustainability approach: